-In this post, I talk about planting lavender in containers.
+Planting lavender in containers is easier than you may think, with the right soil and care you can grow lavender!
 I show you step-by-step how I plant lavender in containers.
-This is great if you love lavender, but live in a zone with harsher winters.
+This is great if you love lavender but live in a zone with harsher winters.
 This post contains affiliate links.

 I love lavender, it’s so classic and fragrant.
 Every year, I have planted lavender in my garden beds in front of my house.
 Nearly every year, I lose at least half of the plants over the winter.
 We are in zone 6.
 Essentially, I have been using them as annuals.
 My plan for a huge garden of lavender is just not coming true in this yard.
 This year I am trying something different.
 My hope is that by planting a few lavender plants in containers; I will be able to keep them alive in the heated area of the barn throughout the winter as well.

 Lavender loves sun and heat.
 It actually needs at least 6 hours of full sun every day–8 hours is even better.
 Lavender is pretty happy even in dry, almost drought-like conditions.
 If you bring your lavender indoors, keep it in a sunny place and turn the plant toward the light; so that it grows evenly.
 Sandy soil is also something that lavender loves.

 Lavender does not love cold.
 Depending on your variety, many cannot tolerate very harsh winters.
 If you live in a zone that gets lots of snow cover, that can actually help a bit…from what I understand.
 Perhaps I haven’t found just the right variety for my zone, but winter has not been kind to my lavender.

 Wet roots are also on the list of things that lavender does not love.
 So, drainage is very important to growing lavender successfully in containers.